Julia Trotzki

 ✅ 10 cl tonic water

-✅ 1 lime slice
+✅ 1 slice of lime

 ✅ Ice cubes